 In accordance with every prior year, RACC has chosen to partner with Opportunity House for 2016-17.
-Opportunity House, which was founded in Reading, PA in November 1984, lives by the credo of improving the quality of life for people of every age who are facing obstacles in independent living, including a program specifically for veterans the Support Services for Veterans Families program.
+Opportunity House, which was founded in Reading, PA in November 1984, lives by the credo of improving the quality of life for people of every age who are facing obstacles in independent living, including a program specifically for veterans.
 Last year alone, we helped 385 veterans and their families (209 total households).

 Specifically, the monetary donations of this year’s RACCy Olympics will be going to provide services to Opportunity House’s clients.
-Those services include their shelter, Second Street Learning Center, Children’s Alliance Center, Supportive Services for Veterans’ Families, and their Reuse and Recycle Program.
+Those services include their shelter, Second Street Learning Center, Children’s Alliance Center, Veterans Programs, and their Reuse and Recycle Program.

-Ultimately, by partnering with Opportunity House, RACCy Olympics will be helping the local nonprofit organization to continue in its efforts of accommodating the people of Reading’s residential needs.
-This will be RACC’s 7th year of partaking in the unique fundraising and service learning program.by: Emily Weaver, Albright College
+Ultimately, by partnering with Opportunity House, RACCy Olympics will be helping the local nonprofit organization to continue in its efforts to accommodate the people of Reading’s residential needs.
+This will be RACC’s 7th year of partaking in the unique fundraising and service learning program. by: Emily Weaver, Albright College